deepin-community/thunderbird/toolkit/mozapps/defaultagent/docs/index.rst

 The list of reflected prefs includes the global telemetry opt-out pref ``datareporting.healthreport.uploadEnabled`` and a pref called ``default-browser-agent.enabled``, which can enable or disable the entire agent.
 The agent checks these registry-reflected pref values when its scheduled task runs, they do not actually prevent the scheduled task from running.

 Enterprise policies also exist to perform the same functions as these prefs.
-These work the same way as all other Firefox policies and `the documentation for those <https://github.com/mozilla/policy-templates/blob/master/README.md>`_ explains how to use them.
+These work the same way as all other Firefox policies and `the documentation for those <https://mozilla.github.io/policy-templates/>`_ explains how to use them.

-In addition, the following Firefox Remote Settings prefs are reflected: ``services.settings.server`` and ``security.content.signature.root_hash``.
-The former is the service endpoint to consult for remote-disablement and the latter is used to secure the content of queries to that service endpoint.
+In addition, the following Firefox Remote Settings pref is reflected: ``services.settings.server``.
+It is the service endpoint to consult for remote-disablement.

 Default Browser Setting